 Deviation in Child Support in Arizona

+Let’s talk about the court’s authority to order a deviation in child support in Arizona.
 In Arizona, the decision of the court regarding child support is made in accordance with child support guidelines.
 In some cases, the family court can deviate from Arizona child support guidelines as necessary and as pertaining to specific circumstances, but when doing so, must provide findings of fact and conclusions of law to support the decision.

 At the time of the dissolution, Mother did not work and Father had an income of over $3 million annually.
 A premarital agreement signed by both parties agreed that neither party would receive any spousal maintenance in the event of a divorce.

-Father was awarded sole legal decision making authority, as well as being named the primary residential parent.
+Father was awarded sole legal decision-making authority, as well as being named the primary residential parent.
 Mother was given supervised parenting time of one afternoon per week and one overnight every other weekend with Father covering 90% of the costs of the “supervision” required during Mother’s parenting time.

 When Father moved for additional findings of fact and a new trial, he was provided with findings of fact (but only as pertaining to the attorney’s fees awarded to Mother) and denied a new trial.

-The Arizona Child Support Guidelines
+Arizona Child Support Guidelines

 According to the Arizona child support guidelines, the Court can order a parent to pay child support in an amount that is “reasonable and necessary” for the support of their minor children (A.R.S.
 Section 25-320(A)).
 In A.R.S.
 Section 25-320(D) the guidelines present a method for the calculation of what is reasonable and necessary.
 The Family Court is required to reward the amount of child support that would result from the application of the stated guidelines.